Case Studies

 Charging a Bird is more than work, it’s play

 Anyone can become a Bird Charger.
 Once you sign up, Bird sends you a handful of chargers.
 Following that, you’re free to get paid to collect Bird’s e-scooters!
 Yet Chargers get more than just a financial reward.
-In fact, the whole experience is gamified.
+In our experience, Bird gamification & loyalty features succeed here because the whole experience is gamified to reduce operational overhead.

 • Competition.
 Chargers are encouraged to reserve a scooter ahead of time.
 This is because there are other Chargers on the hunt!
 By emphasizing the scarcity of the scooters, Bird introduces competition and motivates the Chargers.
 As a result, the scooters are more likely to get picked up and charged!